Efficient Fourier representations of families of Gaussian processes: Regression

 \subsection{Adaptation of hyperparameters}

-In certain GP problems, the covariance function, $k$ is known a priori, however in most environments, $k$ is assumed to belong to a certain parametric family of functions (e.g. Mat\'ern, squared-exponential, etc.) that depends on hyperparameters that are fit to the data.
-Methods for fitting hyperparameters to data involve performing GP regression and solving the linear system of equations (\ref{91}) for many hyperparameter values.
+In certain GP problems, the covariance function, $k$ is known a priori.
+However, in general, $k$ is assumed to belong to a certain parametric family of functions (e.g. Mat\'ern, squared-exponential, etc.) that depends on hyperparameters that are fit to the data.
+Methods for fitting hyperparameters to data generally involve performing GP regression and solving the linear system of equations (\ref{91}) and calculating a determinant for many hyperparameter values.

-For those problems, the methods of this paper have several advantages: \begin{itemize} \item Algorithm \ref{a10} can be used to generate a Fourier expansion that is valid over the posterior domain of hyperparameters.
-That expansion depends on hyperparameters by a rescaling of basis functions (or equivalently by rescaling the standard deviation of the coefficients).
+For those problems, the methods of this paper have several advantages: \begin{itemize} \item Algorithm \ref{a10} can be used to generate a Fourier expansion that is valid over the domain of hyperparameters.
+That expansion depends on hyperparameters by a rescaling of basis functions (or equivalently by rescaling the prior standard deviation of the coefficients).